claudiom4sir/MdVRNet/README.md

   |-- seq1.mp4
   |-- ...
 ```
+while the validationset, in the case you want to use it, is expected to follow the same format as in DPEN.

 **Note**: To speed up the training process of MdVRNet, we used the [DALI](https://developer.nvidia.com/dali) library, which requires input sequences to be in a video format (.mp4 to be precise).
 If your data are sequences of images, you can generate videos in .mp4 format using [FFmpeg](https://www.ffmpeg.org/).
 The DALI library is used only for training, while for testing you can use sequences of images.